mkalil/FELP/README.md

 # Felp Web Application

-Felp is a Web App to connect resturants and nonprofit organizations to customers in order to raise more moeny for fundraising efforts
+Felp is a web app to connect resturants and nonprofit organizations to customers in order to support local fundraising efforts

 Built on 8-8-19 at Capital One Software Engineering Summit Hackathon